ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/troubleshooting.md

 atop -afp 1
 ```

-Now we know what server this is related to we can work on reviewing the logs to work out what error is occuring.
+Now we know what server this is related to we can work on reviewing the logs to work out what error is occurring.

-### --- Logs ---
+### Logs

 When issues occur on a Linux system a helpful message is (sometimes but not exclusively) printed to the application error log.
 Commonly these are found in respective paths below.